 - A faster time to update and maintain applications.
 Not only did the Forrester Low-Code Total Economic Impact study show the applications were faster to develop, but the organization benefits from time and cost savings associated with updating and maintaining them through line-of-business citizen development.

 Get the full study to obtain a detailed 3-year financial model (and assumptions) used for all of the ROI and benefits covered, further details of the overall business value of the composite organization, along with customer interview highlights including customer application use cases and key reasons customers choose Quickbase over other Pro Developer (Coder) focused Low-Code platforms.

 Here are just a few of the comments Forrester captured from the Quickbase users interviewed for the study:

 “IT was involved from the beginning, making sure the data is secure, the contract is as expected, [and] they are comfortable with Quickbase as a vendor.”

 “Being able to use the business users was a key difference for us, as well as the speed of development.
 This pushed Quickbase ahead of the competition for us.”

 “The more you can consolidate what’s on people’s computers and get it open to multiple departments, the more powerful your business becomes, just because you’re all speaking the same language and can work toward a common goal.
 We are trying to get away from spreadsheets and email for task management.
 That information is just not easily shared across different departments.
 We needed to elevate how we are managing things.”

-Join guest speaker Adrienne Capaldo, Total Economic Impact Consultant at Forrester, and QuickBase on Tuesday, April 26 at 1:00 pm ET for a special presentation on how companies can get the full value from the low-code platform space followed by live Q&A. Register now.
+Join guest speaker Adrienne Capaldo, Total Economic Impact Consultant at Forrester, and Quickbase on Tuesday, April 26 at 1:00 pm ET for a special presentation on how companies can get the full value from the low-code platform space followed by live Q&A.